squallstar/backbone-skeleton/README.md

     src/sass

-Please note that only the **main.scss** file will be compiled, which means that every other sass file will need to be imported somewhere (like the main.scc file).
+Please note that only the **main.scss** file will be compiled, which means that every other sass file will need to be imported somewhere (like the main.scss file).

 ### 1.5 Images sprite